SRT, DRT, DdRT, DmRT, SRS, MRS, WTF?

 Technical tree climbing revolves around two primary principles, using either a stationary or moving rope system, depending on the type of tie in.

-(SRT) Single (sometimes called Stationary) Rope Technique has been associated with a stationary climbing line secured with a canopy or a basal (ground based) tie-in-point.
+(SRT) Single Rope Technique, also known as Stationary Rope Technique is associated with a stationary climbing line secured with a canopy or a basal (ground based) tie-in-point.
 The rope always remains fixed at the anchor point when the climber ascends or descends.
+When a climber is using two separate SRT systems which is very popular for many climbers, it technically becomes (DRT) Double Rope Technique.

-(DRT) Double Rope Technique and (DdRT) Doubled Rope Technique are often confused, but most of the time they are associated with a climbing line that goes up over a limb, and back down to a climber.
+(DRT) and (DdRT) Doubled Rope Technique are often confused, but most of the time refer to a climbing line that goes up over a limb, and back down to a climber.
 If one is splitting hairs, the difference between double and doubled is how DRT refers to climbing on two ropes with separate anchor points, whereas DdRT refers to a single moving rope, doubled over a limb with the climber advancing on one side of the two legs.
-What could be more confusing?

-Another idea is to simply change DdRT to MRT and leave DRT and SRT unchanged.
+One idea may be to simply change DdRT to MRT and leave DRT and SRT unchanged.
 Because DRT & DdRT are inherently conflicted acronyms, NiceGuyDave @ Wesspur clarified the differences and proposed SRS and MRS, thereby eliminating or bypassing the use of the DRT and DdRT acronyms, in the traditional sense.
 This makes a lot of sense to many, but it may limit innovation when other variations in viable climbing methods are possible, as well.

 As more attention is given to this issue, a clear path becomes more evident.
 There needs to be a consortium and agreement in order to achieve consensus, at least among the primary players, including major equipment dealers, the ISA and similar organizations.